marko-zaric/elsa-tabletop/elsa_benchmark/README.md

 # ELSA Benchmark

 This package is a benchmark for testing the accurracy level of the **ELSA Perception** package in simulation.
-It uses standard gazebo topics to spawn for different primary shapes (cube, rectangle, cylinder, sphere) and a custom-made .sdf file modifier in order to randomize the size and color of the primary shapes.
+It uses standard gazebo topics to spawn four different primary shapes (cube, rectangle, cylinder, sphere) and a custom-made .sdf file modifier in order to randomize the size and color of the primary shapes.

 ## Usage